bjmt/universalmotif/README.md

 ## Citation

-If the `universalmotif` package has been useful for your research, please cite the follow article:
+If the `universalmotif` package has been useful for your research, please cite the following article:

 Tremblay BJM (2024). universalmotif: An R package for biological motif analysis. _Journal of Open Source Software_ **9**, 7012.
 DOI:[10.21105/joss.07012](https://doi.org/10.21105/joss.07012)